mankaache/Simple-react-blog/README.md

 This project uses react hooks `useEffect` and `useState` In this project  local json server was setup for a local API.
-In this project i also created  custom hook `useFetch`
+In this project i also created  custom hook `useFetch`.
+I also learnt about react router and used v5

 ## Available Scripts